Nitishkanna22/Tacheon-AI-product-engineer_assessment/README.md

 clearly in the UI.
 VeloxBoard never hides a data gap behind a zero.
 If something is missing, you will know.

+## Architecture Decisions

+**Why nightly and not real-time?**
+"Right now" in a marketing context means the last 7 days, not the last 5 minutes.
+Nightly fetches are sufficient, simpler to operate, and significantly cheaper.
+Real-time pipelines add complexity with no meaningful gain for this use case.

+**Why aggregated and not raw event-level data?**
+VeloxBoard answers one fixed question.
+Raw event data would enable more queries but massively increases storage costs and maintenance overhead.
+One aggregated row per brand per day is all this tool needs.
+Deeper analysis can always be done in the source platform directly.

+**Why rule-based signals and not AI?**
+Rules are auditable and immediately trustworthy.
+A signal that says "CTR has fallen 3 weeks in a row" is self-explaining.
+An AI narrative that says "consider reallocating budget" without showing its reasoning will be questioned every time.
+Rules ship faster too — AI-generated signals are a natural v2 upgrade once the baseline is validated.

+**Why internal-first and not client-facing?**
+Building for internal analysts and building for clients are two different products.
+Internal users tolerate rough edges; clients need white-labelling, access controls, and a polished trust model.
+Solving for internal use first lets the team validate signal quality before exposing anything externally.